 A GP needs sufficient time to be able to review your request and ensure it is clinically safe to authorise the request.
 This is in the best interest of you, as the patient for your ongoing care.

 We hope you understand this.
-We aim to be quicker than 72 hours so after 48 working hours please feel free to call us after 2.30pm to see if your prescription is already available for collection.
+We aim to be quicker than 5 working days so after 72 working hours please feel free to call your pharmacy to see if your prescription is already available for collection.

 Why can I only get 2 month’s worth of medication at a time?